To Share or Not to Share: The Dilemma of Disclosing Surgery

 Laurel

 Hi everyone, I just wanted to share my thoughts on when to tell and when not to tell others that you have had surgery.
 I've had my ileostomy for 30 years this year, and my life has taken me into different family groups and friends several times.
 At first, I wanted to tell friends of my ordeal, and while they were sympathetic, no one really got it.
 After a while, I decided not to tell, and it has been a far better outcome for me.
-Here's a few benefits of not sharing...
+Here are a few benefits of not sharing...

 If you are wearing appropriate clothes, no one can really guess what's underneath.
 I've tried to explain my stoma to a few foreign massage therapists before, and the language barrier makes it impossible, so I just say "no massage stomach," keep the towel on, and they never know.